Home | About Us | Annual Competitions | Open Competition | Membership | Events | Comments | Columnists | Members work

 few years to keep the LAA on track.

 Next it was entertainment time.
 Sally and Ron Williams who perform under the name of The Tin Pot Poets regaled the gathering with a mixture of dialect and anecdotal poems, helped out by Sally’s daughter Julie Proctor, who also read to give Sally a bit of a rest, as she has recently been unwell.
 They had the audience enthralled and sometimes erupting with laughter.
+Then it was the traditional entertainment by the members.
+Participants included: Elle Marie Hinchcliffe, James Lancaster, Olive Riley, Ken Scally, Dan Forrester and Terence Park, who all entertained with a variety of poems, stories and extracts from their recent books.

 The last to